Do you need to boost your energy?

 This trick is extra effective when you’re listening to tracks you love.
 The upbeat vibe and the connection to the rhythm and lyrics are guaranteed to turn your energy levels around.

 Pro tip: if you have a standing desk or can improvise one with stacked cardboard boxes, do that and get yourself moving to the rhythm of your tunes.

 #6.
-Take a power nap
+Take a Power Nap

 A siesta break is customary in many countries, but in many others, that’s just not something we do (especially if you work in an office).

 If a good nap is something you can do, go for it!
-There’s nothing better than respecting and honoring your body’s wants and needs, and there are many health benefits associated with a habit of having a siesta.
+There’s nothing better than respecting and honoring your body’s wants and needs, and there are many health benefits associated with the habit of having a siesta.

 👉🏽 RELATED POST: 7 Quick Ways To Sleep Better And Increase Productivity